When will your next book come out?

 The Ashford Affair is separate and entire unto itself.
 I did sneak a descendant of one of my Pink Carnation characters, Lord Vaughn, into the book (how could any descendant of Vaughn and Mary resist partying in the Happy Valley?), but other than that, it’s completely unconnected to any of my other books.

-In what order should the books be read?
+In what order should the Pink Carnation books be read?

-For both the short and the long answer to that question, check out the new Book Order
+For both the short and the long answer to that question, check out the Book Order page.

 Do you plan to continue giving characters and couples appearances in future books?